On Integer Programming, Discrepancy, and Convolution: Introduction

-for a given upper bound $H$ on the hereditary discrepancy\footnote{see Preliminaries for definition} of $A$.
-For the most part, we will think of $H$ as the general bound of $6\sqrt m \Delta$ as given by the Six Standard Deviations Theorem.
-If we have a vertex solution to the fractional relaxation, we can even get to $O(H)^{2m} + O(nm)$.
+We note that throughout the article we work with the assumption that arithmetics on the input numbers require constant time.
+Comparing to the state-of-the-art, we remove the dependence on $b$ from the running time and save a factor of $n$ without increasing the dependence on $\Delta$ and even mildly improving the dependence on $m$.
 The running time can be improved if there exists a truly sub-quadratic algorithm for (min,~+)-convolution (see Section~\ref{sec-convolution} for details on the problem).
 However, it has been conjectured that no such algorithm exists and this conjecture is the base of several lower bounds in fine-grained complexity~\cite{DBLP:conf/icalp/CyganMWW17, DBLP:conf/icalp/KunnemannPS17, DBLP:conf/isit/LaberRC14, DBLP:conf/soda/BackursIS17}.
 We show that for every $m$ the running time above is essentially the best possible unless the (min,~+)-convolution conjecture is false.
-More formally, for every $m$ there exists no algorithm that solves ILP in time $f(m) \cdot (n^{2-\delta} + (\Delta + \lVert b \rVert_\infty)^{2m - \delta})$ for some $\delta > 0$ and an arbitrary computable function $f$, unless there exists a truly sub-quadratic algorithm for (min,~+)-convolution.
-Indeed, this means there is an equivalence between improving algorithms for (min,~+)-convolution and for ILPs of fixed number of constraints.
-It is notable that this also rules out improvements when both $\Delta$ and $\lVert b \rVert_\infty$ are small.
-Our lower bound does leave open some trade-off between $n$ and $O(H)^m$ like for example $n \cdot O(H)^m \cdot \log(\lVert b \rVert_\infty)$, which would be an interesting improvement for sparse instances, i.e., when $n \ll (2 \Delta + 1)^m$.
-A running time of $n^{f(m)} \cdot (\Delta + \lVert b \rVert_\infty)^{m-\delta}$, however, is not possible (see feasibility below). \paragraph{Feasibility of ILPs.} Testing only the feasibility of an ILP is easier than finding an optimal solution.
+More formally, for every $m$ there exists no algorithm that solves ILP in time $f(m) \cdot (n^{2-\delta} + (\Delta + \lVert b \rVert_\infty)^{2m - \delta})$, where $\delta > 0$ and $f$ is an arbitrary computable, unless there exists a truly sub-quadratic algorithm for (min,~+)-convolution.
+Indeed, this means there is an equivalence between improving algorithms for (min,~+)-convolution and for ILPs with fixed number of constraints.
+It may be surprising that the lower bound has a dependence on $\Delta + \lVert b \rVert_\infty$ and the upper bound only on $\Delta$.
+This implies that hardness cannot come from only letting $b$ grow and, in particular, it rules out improvements by adding a dependence on $\lVert b \rVert_\infty$.
+Our lower bound does leave open some other trade-offs between $n$ and $O(\sqrt{m}\Delta)^m$ such as $n \cdot O(\sqrt{m} \Delta)^m$, which would be an interesting improvement for sparse instances, i.e., when $n \ll (2 \Delta + 1)^m$.
+Such an improvement has recently been made for Unbounded Knapsack~\cite{DBLP:journals/jcss/ChanH22}, a notable special case of $m = 1$, see also Definition~\ref{def:unbounded-knapsack}.
+A running time of $n^{f(m)} \cdot (\Delta + \lVert b \rVert_\infty)^{m-\delta}$, however, is not possible (see feasibility below). \paragraph{Feasibility of ILPs.} Finding only a feasible solution of an ILP is easier than finding an optimal solution.
 It can be done in time